crums-io/skipledger/README.md

 ## Roadmap

+This project uses the crums.io time chain to record witness proofs of ledger state.
+The crums.io time chain itself, however, can benefit from this skip ledger data structure.
+To make that redesign possible, the core package should not know about (depend on) the time chain.
+So a (hopefully small) refactoring is underway.

 The following are planned for the next releases:

 - Hashing logs/text; eyeing checkpoints, instead of building full ledgers